CorradoLanera/gpteasyr/README.md

 because it helps you to compose the prompt automatically adopting the required API’s structure.

-> NOTE: you can still pass a correcly formatted list (of lists) as
+> NOTE: you can still pass a correctly formatted list (of lists) as
 > described in the [official
 > documentation](https://platform.openai.com/docs/api-reference/chat)
 > (<https://platform.openai.com/docs/api-reference/chat>).